 When making the decision to leave my full-time job, I had to embrace the fact that building a career as a blogger wasn't traditional – and that meant my finances weren't going to look like everyone else's.
 As someone who has always wanted to keep up with the crowd and seriously fears being “left behind,” this was a hard pill to swallow at first.

-My example: because I had to take a lower rate of pay my first year of business, I wasn’t able to make any retirement contributions.
+My example: because I took a lower rate of pay my first year of business, I wasn’t able to make any retirement contributions.
 I felt terrible that I wasn’t checking a box on my personal money checklist – especially since I make a living suggesting to others how to best manage their money.
 I felt horribly guilty.

 The workaround: Practicing kindness when it comes to money, which is one of my 5 main money mantras.
 I had to make a daily habit of reminding myself that I’m building a business, and sometimes that means having to sacrifice short-term goals to reach success in the long term.
 My circumstances are wildly different than everyone else’s which means my goals, progress, and the outcome will be different too.